CyberArchitect777/chequeredflag/docs/Readme.txt

-* Although Chequered Flag could potentially be run on a very small desktop display, it has been generally assumed during the design of this program that a minimum desktop size of 800x600 is being utilzed by the end-user.
+* Although Chequered Flag could potentially be run on a very small desktop display, it has been generally assumed during the design of this program that a minimum desktop size of 800x600 is being utilized by the end-user.
 Therefore, Chequered Flag may not run as expected on anything lower than this.

 * This program has been created using Sun's version of the Java programming